lemueloodle/session_towk/README.md

 *   Prevent SQL Injection (if using mysql, not PDO)

-*	Decrease the chances of your website being hacked
+*	Decrease the chances of phishing

 -------